 - The Rotary Foundation

-- The Rotary Foundation is now accepting applications for the fully-funded Rotary Peace Fellowship.
+- The Rotary Foundation accepts applications for the fully-funded Rotary Peace Fellowship.
 The fellowship provides academic and practical training to prepare scholars for leadership roles in solving today’s global challenges.

 - Up to 100 fellows are selected globally every year to earn either a master’s degree or a professional development certificate in peace and conflict studies at one of six Rotary Peace Centers at leading universities in Australia, England, Japan, the United States, Sweden, and Thailand.

-- All applications are due May 31, 2015.
-To find more information, click on the link above or click here.
+- All applications are due in the spring.
+To find more information, click here.